jwargo/ReactiveConf-2017/readme.md

 # Visual Studio App Center: Delivering A/B Testing for React Native Apps
-This repository countains the project source code for my ReactiveConf 2017 session.
+This repository contains the project source code for my ReactiveConf 2017 session.
 My session, *Creative Hacking: Using Code Push for React Native A/B Testing*, demonstrated how to use several Visual Studio App Center (VSAC) features (Analytics, CodePush, and Push) to implement A/B testing in a React Native application.

 ## Using Analytics & Crash to Understand User Behavior

 As you build the A/B variants of your app, you'll need some way to determine how or how well the app is used by the app users.

-Start by implementing VSAC Crashs to your application.
+Start by implementing VSAC Crashes to your application.
 With this in place, you'll know whenever the app crashes and gather additional information you'll need to troubleshoot and fix the application.
 Since we're experimenting with new versions of the app, there's no guarantee all the bugs are gone, so this extra level of protection is important.
 Refer to the [Visual Studio App Center Crashes Documentation](https://docs.microsoft.com/en-us/appcenter/crashes/) for details on how to add Crashes support to your application.

 Next, VSAC Analytics capabilities to track users' activity in your app, with all information visualized in VSAC Analytics dashboard to make it easy to see trends or identify gaps.
 This provides you with invaluable information about your user's experience with the app.